Kathleen Lonsdale: Career and research

 In 1924 she joined the crystallography research team headed by William Henry Bragg at the Royal Institution.
 Following her marriage in 1927, she moved to the University of Leeds, but continued to correspond with Bragg.

-From 1929 to 1934, she started a family and largely stayed at home while continuing her work calculating structure factors.
+While at Leeds between 1927 to 1932, she started a family but also set up X-ray equipment using a grant from the Royal Society.
+She balanced her work on the determination of space groups with the task of looking after her children.
+While at Leeds the Professor of Chemistry, Christopher Ingold suggested that she investigate the crystal structures of hexamethylbenzene and hexachlorobenzene.
+In both cases she showed the molecules to have a planar, hexagonal structure settling the long-standing dispute about the structure of benzene.
 Her husband Thomas Lonsdale was a textile chemist who supported his wife's research.
 He encouraged his wife to work from home and to go back to work when offered.
-He worked at Silk Research Association in Leeds after they were married.
+He worked at the Silk Research Association in Leeds after they were married.

 In 1934, Lonsdale returned to work with Bragg at the Royal Institution as a researcher.
 She was awarded a DSc from University of London in 1936 while at the Royal Institution.
-In addition to discovering the structure of benzene and hexachlorobenzene, Lonsdale worked on the synthesis of diamonds.
 She was a pioneer in the use of X-rays to study crystals.
 Lonsdale was one of the first two women elected a Fellow of the Royal Society (FRS) in 1945 (the other was the biochemist Marjory Stephenson).

-In 1949 Lonsdale was appointed professor of chemistry and head of the Department of Crystallography at University College London.
-She was the first tenured woman professor at that college, a position she held until 1968 when she was named professor emeritus.
+Lonsdale returned to University College London (UCL) in 1946 with the rank of reader.
+In 1949, she was appointed Professor of Chemistry and head of the Department of Crystallography at UCL.
+She was the first woman to be made a professor at UCL, an appointment she held until 1968 when she was named professor emeritus.